staceyastewart/hangman_electron/README.md

 npm install electron-prebuilt --save-dev
 ```

-We then create a main.js file and wrote the following.
+We then created a main.js file and wrote the below.
 We left in the openDevTools line when we were getting started so that the dev tools automatically opened whenever we opened the app.
+We also set up a minimum width and height, which is not necessary for setup.

 ```
 const electron = require("electron");